We’ve all come to realize, perhaps now more than ever, how important it is to protect our skin from the sun.

 But as important as this step is, it doesn’t make choosing the right sunscreen any less daunting.

 The market is chock-full of choices—from chemical to physical sunscreen, broad-spectrum lotions to water-resistant ones.
 This can make finding the perfect match feel like an overwhelming task.

 We get it, and we’re here to help.
 We’ve put together this straightforward guide on sunscreens to help you cut through the confusion and feel confident choosing the right sunscreen.

 SPF, or sun protection factor rating, protects your skin against sun damage.
-It’s measured by numbered ratings that indicate the amount of additional time you may stay in the sun without getting burned based on your skin’s natural resistance to ultraviolet (or, UV) rays.
+It’s measured by numbered ratings that indicate the amount of additional time you may stay in the sun without getting burned based on your skin’s natural resistance to ultraviolet (UV) rays.
 For example, if you could last 10 minutes without burning, an SPF of 30 would allow for you to safely remain in the sun 30 times longer, allotting you 300 minutes, or five hours.
-This doesn’t consider other factors such as water and sweat, which decrease the effectiveness of the product.
+However, when using this formula, you should also consider other factors, such as water and sweat, which decrease the effectiveness of the product.

 UVA, UVB, and UVC Rays: What’s the Difference?

 The sun emits three types of ultraviolet rays: ultraviolet A (UVA), ultraviolet B (UVB), and ultraviolet C (UVC).
 Among these, UVA and UVB rays pose the most danger, while UVC rays are entirely absorbed by the Earth’s atmosphere and don’t pose a significant concern.

 UVA radiation is composed of long-wave rays that penetrate deep into the skin.
 These rays cause your skin to tan, but they’re also responsible for wrinkles and premature aging.
 On the other hand, UVB radiation consists of short-wave rays that primarily affect the superficial layers of the skin.